gar1t/2016-05-12-ceug/slides.md

 ## Processes are not POSIX style threads

 - Isolated heap
-- Preemptively controlled by the Erlang VM, not user space
+- Preemptively controlled by the Erlang VM -- not user space
 - Trappable exits

 ---